 The main symptoms to look out for are…

-If you develop symptoms, please arrange to be tested.
+If you or your child develop symptoms, please arrange to be tested.
 This can be done by appointment at local testing centres or through home testing kits.
 Please visit https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/get-a-test-to-check-if-you-have-coronavirus/ for more information and to book a test.